SolarRepublic/cosmos-sync-balancer/README.md

 Endpoints are defined using a JSON file and can be modified live using an admin HTTP server (port 23000).

+## How it works

+First, you define sets of endpoints for each chain you want to use with priority.
+For example, you might want to use paid service providers in the primary tier and public nodes as fallback in the secondary tier.
+You can create a different config for each of your environments (prod, qa, test, dev, etc.).
+See the [Configuration](#configuration) section below for an example of how to generate these JSON configs.

+Once you've got a JSON config file, mount it to a new docker container where a local haproxy instance is run inside the container.
+The haproxy config is generated based on your JSON config by the node.js process that is also running inside the container.
+The haproxy config includes its own failover logic and handles routing to the various endpoints based on the request path.
+The node.js process continually performs Cosmos-aware health checks on the configured LCD and RPC endpoints.
+If an unhealthy node is detected, the node is removed from the backend set for that route and the config is regenerated and haproxy is instructed to hot-reload using a process signal.

 ## Using with docker-compose

 ```docker-compose